Evergreen Cemetery, Leadville, Colorado, Memorial Day, 2011 |

 A few famous names associated with the town's history are commemorated on headstones at Evergreen, but more intriguing were those recording the deaths of children.
 It’s a cliché to say that “Life was hard back then,” but it is no less true for having said it.
 In studying the past it's important to remember that early childhood mortality was a fact of life in the 1800s.

-from the family names, lost five children to smallpox
+Thomas and Mary Flannery, Irish-Americans judging from the family names, lost five children to smallpox in an epidemic in 1883. |

 Take the case of one Leadville couple, Thomas and Mary Flannery.
 According to a stone placed sometime after their own deaths, the Flannerys lost five children to a smallpox epidemic in one year, 1883.
 Incredibly, at the time of their deaths, their children ranged in age from one to 21.